Mario Cuomo: Family and personal life

-Cuomo's daughter Maria is married to Kenneth Cole, the New York fashion designer.
+Cuomo's daughter Maria is married to fashion designer Kenneth Cole.
 She is Chair of the Board of HELP USA, a charitable foundation that is also associated with the organization her mother founded, Mentoring USA.

 His daughter Margaret is "a board certified radiologist, teaching professional, and national advocate for the prevention of cancer, heart disease, and diabetes".
 She is the author of A World Without Cancer: The Making of a New World and the Real Promise of Prevention (2013), and she serves on the board of directors of the nonprofit organization, LessCancer.
 She has been featured on such TV shows as Good Morning America, Good Day New York, Morning Joe, and Inside Edition.
 In 2011, she was awarded the Commendation of the Order of the Star by the president and prime minister of Italy.

 Cuomo remained a baseball fan after his athletic career ended, reportedly limiting his television watching to baseball games and C-SPAN.
 He was an avid player of fantasy baseball, always with an Italian-American player on his team, regardless of how many Italian-American players were available or how well they were doing.
 In 1994, he was featured several times on the Ken Burns PBS series Baseball, where he shared memories of his life in baseball before he entered politics.

 Cuomo was the first guest on the long-running CNN talk show Larry King Live that began in 1985 and ended in 2010.

-Neal Conan described the man as both the most intelligent and wittiest politician he has ever interviewed.
+Neal Conan described Cuomo as both the most intelligent and wittiest politician he has ever interviewed.

 Illness and death

 On November 30, 2014, it was announced that Cuomo had been hospitalized for a heart condition; he was described as being "in good spirits".

 On January 1, 2015, Andrew Cuomo was sworn in for his second term as governor.
 The elder Cuomo was not well enough to attend the inaugural ceremony, though his son remarked, "He is in the heart and mind of every person who is here.
 He is here and his inspiration and his legacy and his experience is what has brought the state to this point."
-Mario Cuomo died from heart failure at his home in Manhattan at 5:15 p.m.
-EST that afternoon, at the age of 82.
+That afternoon Mario Cuomo died from heart failure at his home in Manhattan at 5:15 p.m.
+EST, at the age of 82.

-Cuomo's wake was held on January 5, 2015, and his funeral was held at Saint Ignatius Loyola Church in Manhattan on January 6.
+Cuomo's wake was held on January 5, 2015, and his funeral was held at Saint Ignatius Loyola Church in Manhattan on a rainy January 6.
 He is interred at St. John Cemetery, in Middle Village, Queens.